Bolarin-code/Sales-and-Revenue-Performance-Project/README.md

 ### Results/Findings

 The Analysis results are summarised as follows:
-1. Certain countries contribute significantly more to total revenue, indicating strong market presence in those areas.
+1. The business operates on a significant scale, generating $2.84 billion in total revenue across five countries, 146,000 cities, 14 manufacturer, and over 2,412 products.
+Performance remains robust, with $471.4 million delivered year-to-date indicating sustained growth momentum
-2. Some manufacturers offer a wider range of products, and these often correlate with higher sales volumes.
+2. Revenue distribution is uneven; key markets like the US and Australia drive the bulk of revenue, while other countries contribute less.
+One manufacturer accounts for over $1.25 billion, creating dependency, and a small group of high-performing products drives a large revenue share.
+Some manufacturers offer a wider range of products, and these often correlate with higher sales volumes.
+3. Urban revenue accounts for only 4.04% of total sales, suggesting either untapped potential or a need to redefine urban markets.
+Additionally, 95.21% of revenue is considered uncategorized, limiting product mix visibility and highlighting a need for better data governance.
+4. The business shows strong growth and has opportunities to reduce reliance on key markets and partners, improve data quality, and drive growth via focused geographic, supplier, and product strategies.
-4. Analysis identifies top-performing products and categories, as well as those with lower sales, providing opportunities for targeted improvement or investment
+5. Analysis identifies top-performing products providing opportunities for targeted improvement or investment.
-5. Year-over-year (YoY) analysis highlights consistent growth overtime
+6. Year-over-year (YoY) analysis highlights consistent growth overtime
-6. The number of unique cities (ZIP codes) served demonstrates broad market reach
+7. The number of unique (ZIP codes)-146,000 demonstrates broad market reach

 ### Recommendations